iketiunn/restful-google-form/README.md

 #### Usage

-Step1.
-Input your form id or url for paring the question parameters Step2.
-Implement your own ui/logic with the form meta (you could test itwith curl example)
+- Step1.
+Input your form id or url for paring the question parameters
+- Step2.
+Implement your own ui/logic with the form meta (you could test it with curl example)

 #### Pages